BaderAlshaya/Math_Playground/README.md

 ### Highlights

-This is a playground for several famous mathematical concepts.
-The program is designed for testing, viewing, and using these concepts digitally and maybe come up with ways to simplify them.
+This is a playground for several famous mathematical concepts and algorithms.
+The program is designed for testing, viewing, and using these concepts/algorithms digitally and maybe come up with ways to simplify them.

-All mathematical concepts this program supports will be listed below:
+Currently supported math concepts:
-- `perfect numbers`
+- (Concept): `perfect numbers`
-- `superperfect numbers`
+- (Concept): `superperfect numbers`

+Other interesting math concepts to support:
+- (Algorithm): `Sieve of Eratosthenes`

 ### Build and Run